agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 The number of riders on a given day (or more accurately, the number of miles ridden by them) has the most impact on the number of crashes.
-From now on I'll treat the as equivalent, even though there are some confounding factors, like weather; I hope to look at these other factors in a later post.
+From now on I'll treat the two as equivalent, even though there are some confounding factors, like weather; I hope to look at these other factors in a later post.

 [apw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#accidents-per-week